atbcb/usab-uswds/_pvag/preamble.md

 We do not quantify the benefits of the proposed guidelines due to the nature of the benefits.
 The proposed guidelines would address the discriminatory effects of architectural, transportation, and communication barriers encountered by individuals with mobility, hearing, and vision disabilities on passenger vessels.
 Accessible passenger boarding systems would enable passengers with mobility disabilities to independently board and disembark from passenger vessels.
 Wheelchair spaces in seating areas would enable passengers who use wheelchairs or scooters to sit with other passengers.
 Passengers with mobility disabilities would be able to use toilet rooms and guest rooms on passenger vessels and cruise ships.
 Assistive listening systems would enable passengers who have difficulty hearing to listen to a narrated tour delivered on the public address system of an excursion vessel.
 Passengers who have difficulty seeing or are blind would be able to walk around passenger vessels without encountering protruding objects.
 The proposed guidelines would afford individuals with disabilities equal opportunity to travel on passenger vessels for employment, transportation, public accommodation, and leisure.
 The proposed guidelines would enable individuals with disabilities to achieve greater participation in society, independent living, and economic self-sufficiency.
 The benefits are difficult to quantify, but include important national values recognized in Executive Order 13563 such as equity, human dignity, and fairness.

-The Survey of Income and Program Participation (SIPP) sponsored by the U.S. Census Bureau asks questions about whether persons have difficulty performing a specific set of functional activities.[34](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote34)  The SIPP provides estimates of disability prevalence that are representative of the civilian non-institutionalized population living in the United States.
+The Survey of Income and Program Participation (SIPP) sponsored by the U.S. Census Bureau asks questions about whether persons have difficulty performing a specific set of functional activities.<a href="#endnote34" aria-label="end note 34" aria-describedby="endnote34"><sup id="footnote34">[34]</sup></a>  The SIPP provides estimates of disability prevalence that are representative of the civilian non-institutionalized population living in the United States.
 We recognize that not all these individuals are likely to directly benefit from the proposed guidelines because some may not use passenger vessels covered by the proposed guidelines.
 We do not have information to estimate the number of people with mobility disabilities or their family members who would directly benefit from the proposed guidelines.
 We provide the data below for illustrative purposes.

 ##### Persons with Mobility Disabilities

 The proposed provisions for accessible passenger boarding systems, onboard accessible routes, accessible means of escape, toilet rooms, wheelchair spaces in assembly areas and transportation seating areas, and guest rooms with mobility features would directly benefit persons with mobility disabilities who use passenger vessels covered by the proposed guidelines.
 The SIPP data show among persons aged 15 and older, 30.6 million (12.6%) had limitations associated with ambulatory activities of the lower body, including difficulty walking, climbing stairs, or using mobility devices.
 This number includes:

 - 23.9 million (9.9%) had difficulty walking a quarter of a mile;
 - 22.3 million (9.2%) had difficulty climbing a flight of stairs;
 - 11.6 million (4.8%) used a cane, crutches, or walker to assist with mobility; and
 - 3.6 million (1.5%) used a wheelchair or scooter.

 ##### Persons Who Have Difficulty Hearing or Are Deaf

 The proposed provisions for assistive listening systems, general emergency alarms, and guest rooms with communication features would directly benefit persons who have difficulty hearing or are deaf and use passenger vessels covered by the proposed guidelines.
 The SIPP data show among persons aged 15 and older 7.6 million (3.1%) had difficulty hearing, including 5.6 million (2.3%) used a hearing aid and 1.1 million (0.5%) were deaf.

 The SIPP reports that fewer persons with hearing impairments compared to the National Health and Nutritional Examination Survey (NHANES).
 NHANES includes audiometric testing of participants.
-NHANES data for persons aged 12 and older show 30 million (12.7%) had a bilateral hearing loss and the number increases to 48.1 million (20.3%) when unilateral hearing loss is included.[35](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote35)
+NHANES data for persons aged 12 and older show 30 million (12.7%) had a bilateral hearing loss and the number increases to 48.1 million (20.3%) when unilateral hearing loss is included.<a href="#endnote35" aria-label="end note 35" aria-describedby="endnote35"><sup id="footnote35">[35]</sup></a>

 ##### Persons Who Have Difficulty Seeing or Are Blind